Bowel Care For Children

 - If the constipation comes and goes, it may be an idea to keep a bowel diary of what your child eats to establish if the problem is brought on by something they have eaten.

 If these self-help methods do not work and the problem persists, contact your GP.
 They will be able to advise you of any over the counter medications suitable for children’s constipation.
+You will also find more information here on further treatments available specifically for bowel conditions in children.

 If your child is not yet on solid food and is showing signs of constipation, contact your GP for advice.